Article Table Of Contents

-If you happen to be a resident of Mount Joy, you’re probably not too surprised to find it on our list.
+What's the fastest growing city in Pennsylvania for 2020?
+Based on the most recent ACS data, Franklin Park ranks as the fastest growing city in Pennsylvania.
+If you happen to be a resident of Franklin Park, you're probably not too surprised to find it on our list.

 If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
-We’ll tell you what makes each of these 10 places in Pennsylvania are growing like weeds–but first, a bit about our methodology.
+We'll tell you what makes each of these 10 places in Pennsylvania are growing like weeds.